rafaelpossenti/Gamefication-Web/README.md

 ==================

 ## About
-The project has the purpose of apply gamefications technical in small teams of development indeed increase the productivity.
+Built an application that applies elements of game playing to increase productivity of small development teams.

 ## Technical Specifications
 + J2E